matm/jQuery-File-Upload-Wiki/Options.md

 ## Additional options available for the jQuery File Upload UI Plugin

+## previewSelector
+The [jQuery selector](http://api.jquery.com/category/selectors/) used to select the container for a preview image of the file to be uploaded.
+Preview images can be loaded and displayed for local image files on browsers supporting the [URL](https://developer.mozilla.org/en/DOM/window.URL) or [FileReader](https://developer.mozilla.org/en/DOM/FileReader) interfaces.
+If the previewSelector does not match any container elements or the file is no image, no preview image is loaded.

+* Type: *String*
+* Default: `'.file_upload_preview'`

 ### progressSelector
 The [jQuery selector](http://api.jquery.com/category/selectors/) used to select the progress element inside the current upload row.